davekilian/davekilian.github.com/_posts/2014-07-12-framing-cpp.markdown

 * Skip forward 4 bytes
 * Set the next 4 bytes to `0x00 0x00 0x00` and `0x07`, respectively.

-One consequence of this model is that type information is known only at compile
+One result of this strategy is that type information is only known at compile
 time:
-the compiler generates machine code that, at runtime, uses a fixed offset and byte count to correctly assign a value to a variable.
+the compiler generates machine code that, at runtime, used a fixed offset and byte count to assign a value to some variable.
-Since type information is no longer available at runtime, C++ has rather primitive (if any) reflection capabilities.
+Since the type information is gone at runtime, C++ has very primitive reflection abilities.
-Another consequence is looking up a field is dirt-cheap: contrast this fixed-offset technique with languages that look up properties in a hash table keyed by property name!
+Another result of this strategy is accessing some field of an object is dirt cheap, especially compared to those modern languages which must look up every field in a hash table!

-Note that this representation works recursively in the case of nested user-defined types.
+C++'s object representation works recursively for nested user-defined types.
-So if we nested struct as follows:
+So if we nested the struct above in another one as follows:

 ```cpp
 struct Complex